josef0731/mutational-dark-matter/Prediction/README.md

 Here as illustration we provide examples on applying the predictors against the protein BRCA1.
 The results are also discussed in the manuscript.

-`Findlay_et_al_BRCA_DMS.txt`: Experimental DMS measurements obtained from [Findlay et al Nature].
+`Findlay_et_al_BRCA_DMS.txt`: Experimental DMS measurements obtained from [Findlay et al Nature](https://www.nature.com/articles/s41586-018-0461-z).

 `BRCA1_EVmutation.tsv`: BRCA1 variant scores from EVmutation.

-`BRCA1_ZoomVar.tsv`: BRCA1 protein structural mapping obtained from ZoomVar.
+`BRCA1_ZoomVar.tsv`: BRCA1 protein structural mapping obtained from [ZoomVar](https://fraternalilab.kcl.ac.uk/ZoomVar/).

 `BRCA1_DMS_annotated.csv`: Annotated BRCA1 variants ready for applying the predictors.

 `BRCA1_DMS_annotated.pickle`: Same data as the CSV but in pickle format.
 Converted into a (X, Y) duple where X is the feature matrix (in numpy array format) and Y is the variant effect binary label.

 `using-predictors.ipynb`: **Jupyter notebook containing examples of applying the predictors.
-Read this to learn how to use our predictors!**
+Read [this](https://github.com/josef0731/mutational-dark-matter/blob/main/Prediction/using-predictors.ipynb) to learn how to use our predictors!**

 `helper.py`: helper functions used in the `using-predictors.ipynb` notebook.